 “But first, coffee” are typically the first words out of my mouth on a daily basis.
 Some people wake up and do yoga, some take their dogs for a walk, and most usually shower…But I wake up and hike my butt straight to my coffee bar where I start the fresh pot of freshly ground coffee beans.
+When I am Making Coffee – some well known secrets I have for the process are always applied when I’m having my first cup of the day.
 I even scored a shirt that has my motto written right across it and yes, I occasionally sport it.
+I’m always on sites like fluxmagazine.com looking for tips and tricks to make my coffee even more delicious.
+I suppose I’m what some would call a coffee snob and I love it.
 Being that it is #NationalCoffeeMonth, our local Yelp community is celebrating by doing Coffee Cult(ure) and educating the peeps of Reno on all the local coffee houses and roasters.
 Today, I was invited to attend an event hosted by Wood-Fire Roasted Coffee Co.!
 Let me tell you all about it!

 Wood Fire Roasted Coffee Co.